-- HIV infection can occur by the transference of blood, breast milk, vaginal fluid, semen or pre-ejaculate.
+- HIV infection can occur by the transference of blood, breast milk, vaginal fluid, semen, or pre-ejaculate.

-- HIV occurs as both free virus particles and as virus inside the infected immune cells within the above-mentioned bodily fluids.
+- HIV occurs as both free virus particles and as a virus inside the infected immune cells within the above-mentioned bodily fluids.

 - A weak immune system makes a person prone to opportunistic infections and cancer.